duoshen/cs1300development/README.md

 ##Intro to React by an example of live car filtering page

 Here I have built a live car filtering page using React.js.
-You can check the result page [here](https://duoshen.github.io/cs1300development/) and the source code [here](https://duoshen.github.io/cs1300presentation/) (please use Chrome to open these link).
+You can check the result page [here](https://duoshen.github.io/cs1300development/) (please use Chrome to open these link).
 In the following paragraph, I will give you some brief understanding of React and how to get started with a simple web page just like live filtering.

 ###Why React?